mjschmidt/offline-helm-project/README.md

 # helm-to-container
-Getting containers for a closed environment in an ugly way
+Getting containers for a closed environment in an ugly way.
+This is and always will be a Free and Open Source Project

 ### Pre Reqs
 ```